US Toll Free Call/Text:

 But there have been cases of heart attack, stroke, or Arrhythmia in men taking Viagra.
 As per studies, such events may relate to sexual activity after taking Viagra instead of drug usage.

 Thus, Viagra does not play a direct role in causing a heart attack.
-You can try other ED medications, such as Vidalista and Levitra if you are uncomfortable using Viagra.
+You can try other ED medications, such as Vidalista and Levitra if you are not getting desired results after using Viagra.

 It is always best to consult a doctor before taking any medication.
 They will help you understand various treatment options, their potential risks, and the best course of treatment.